OrgadShlishman/TAU-DLinMedicalImaging/README.md

 # Important Configuration

 (1) Make sure you use the correct path to the dataset: "***/RAVIR Dataset" The path should be the same one where you locate the dataset.
+For Example:
+"/content/drive/MyDrive/Deep Learning/Project/DataSet/RAVIR Dataset"

 (2) Make sure you use the following structure of the RAVIR dataset: